 iPhone 6 specs

 First up, the display.
-There have been many conflicting rumours about the iPhone 6 screen size, and some reports have even claimed that Apple is plotting to unveil two 'curved' iPhones in 2014.
-If these rumours are to be believed, Apple's iPhone 6 will launch in two versions - 4.7in and 5.5in - that will feature flexible displays, much like the LG G Flex.
+There have been many conflicting rumours about the iPhone 6 screen, but almost all have claimed that the handset will launch in two versions.
+If these rumours are to be believed, Apple's iPhone 6 will launch in 4.7in and 5.5in models.

 There's also talk that Apple will improve its Retina display screen resolution with the next generation iPhone, with the firm reportedly set to out the even higher resolution Retina display+.
 This, if the latest rumours are to be believed, will weigh in with a resolution of 1704x920.

 There's talk that Apple's iPhone 6 will be crafted from Liquidmetal, lighter than the aluminium that's used for the iPhone 5S.
 This will allow Apple to make it slimmer too, with rumours claiming that the iPhone 6 could measure just 7.6mm thick.